ruubytes/Maon.py/README.md

 ```
 register, reg, whitelist <username>
         Registers a user for a minecraft server, if it's hosted alongside Maon.
+        This needs a path to the whitelist and a tmux session called
+        "minecraft" from which the server console is accessible.

 unregister, unreg <username>
         Removes a user from the minecraft server whitelist.
 (Admin only)
+        This needs a path to the whitelist and a tmux session called
+        "minecraft" from which the server console is accessible.
 ```

 ## Installation: